ibm-cloud-docs/account/status-bps.md

 ## Subscribing to email notifications
 {: #monbp-subscribing}

 As a Lite account owner, you can select whether to receive email notifications about {{site.data.keyword.cloud_notm}} platform unplanned events, such as outages, and planned events, such as maintenance.
 As a Pay-As-You-Go or Subscription account, you can choose whether to receive {{site.data.keyword.cloud_notm}} infrastructure email notifications about unplanned events, maintenance, and announcements.
-For more information, see [Setting email preferences](/docs/account?topic=account-email-prefs).
+For more information, see [Setting email preferences for notifications](/docs/support?topic=support-email-prefs).